After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 Windows 8.1 adds two Tile sizes - very large and very small.
 Also, newly installed Windows Store (Modern UI/Metro) apps and Desktop programs will not appear on Start screen anymore - you must open All apps list to see and pin these.

 Start screen intentionally hides items that people do not use often (links to help files, program folders, etc).
-To access an alphabetically sorted list of all available program items in Windows 8, right-click on an empty area of Start screen and click All apps in App Bar that appears in the lower part of screen.
+To access an alphabetically sorted list of all available program items in Windows 8, right-click on an empty area of Start screen and click All apps in App Bar that appears in the lower part of screen, or use keyboard shortcut Ctrl+Tab.
 Touch screen owners should swipe in from the bottom of screen to reveal App Bar.

 Windows 8.1 Update (available since April 8th of 2014) adds Power Options and Search buttons to Start screen.
 It also notifies about newly installed apps (but not Desktop programs!).